TaylorByd/LearnFrets/README.md

 # LearnFrets
-A website built with react typescript for the frontend and python flask for the backend.
+A website built with react js for the frontend and python flask for the backend.